Searching, please wait...

 On this page you will find more information about how the City of Saskatoon is responding to the Calls to Action and working to promote reconciliation in our community and our province.

-Under the City's Strategic Goal of Quality of Life, this naming process supports the recognition of our built, natural, and cultural heritage.
-The naming of civic facilities celebrates the history, environment, and outstanding contributions of our diverse community.
+Under the City's Strategic Goal of Quality of Life, this naming process also supports the recognition of our built, natural, and cultural heritage.

-The naming process will engage Aboriginal Elders, and Indian Residential School Survivors, the Saskatoon Reconciliation Committee as well as the naming process steering committee comprised of: City of Saskatoon, Office of the Treaty Commissioner, Federation of Sovereign Indigenous Nations, Saskatoon Tribal Council, and Central Urban Métis Federation Inc.
+The naming process will engage First Nations and Métis Elders, Indian Residential School Survivors, the Saskatoon Reconciliation Committee as well as the naming process steering committee comprised of: City of Saskatoon, Office of the Treaty Commissioner, Federation of Sovereign Indigenous Nations, Saskatoon Tribal Council, and Central Urban Métis Federation Inc.

 To find out more about the naming process: